shukriadams/whobrokethebuild/docs/setup.md

 If your forgot to use the `KeyPrev` method to update a key, you can still recovover orphans, using the appropriate `IDataLayerPlugin_Merge*` command for the type of orphan.

+## Plugins

+Plugins are defined under  `Plugins` node. `Key` and `Path` are required.

+    Plugins:
+    -   Key: p4Sandbox
+        Path: /var/wbtb/Wbtb.Extensions.SourceServer.PerforceSandbox

+WBTB ships with a few built-in plugins, but these are typically for sandboxing.
+To use these use the `Proxy: true` property on a plugin.

+    -   Key: p4Sandbox
+        Proxy: true
+        Path: /var/wbtb/Wbtb.Extensions.SourceServer.PerforceSandbox

 ## Job

 Jobs are tied to a build server.
 A job must have a unique `Key`, as well as valid `SourceServer` property.